 - Maple Anthracnose is caused by a certain type of fungi (for example K. apocrypta).
 This disease causes sunken spots or scorch during late spring or early summer and severe infection may lead to defoliation.
 This can be serious during rainy seasons and sometimes masses of fungus can be found on the lower surface of the leaves.
 This can be avoided by destroying the diseased parts of the plant at an early stage of infection or by applying fungicides or by controlling the insects that spread the fungus to other plants or different parts of the same plant.

 - Phytophthora Canker is caused by Phytophthora, which is a fungus that causes bleeding canker in maple and many other trees.
-They disrupt the water transport within the plant.
-The symptoms of this infection are early fall colour or pale green leaves, reduced size of leaves and shoots and bleeding of a reddish-brown coloured liquid from the stems.
+They disrupt water transport within the plant.
+The symptoms of this infection are early fall color or pale green leaves, reduced size of leaves and shoots and bleeding of a reddish-brown colored liquid from the stems.
 The Phytophthora fungus lives in the soil.
 This can be controlled at an early stage by removing infected branches.
-Diseased large branches and trunks maybe scraped to remove the outer bark to reveal the infection and exposure to dry conditions can cause the infection to dry out.
+Diseased large branches and trunks may be scraped to remove the outer bark to reveal the infection and exposure to dry conditions can cause the infection to dry out.
 Small infections on the trunks can be removed by cutting off the dead barks.

 - Scorch as the name indicates, occurs during very high temperatures accompanied by wind.
 The reasons for this disease are not enough water or diseased roots.
 Scorch due to dry soil or not enough water can be treated by watering the tree, whereas scorching due to diseased root cannot be cured this way.
 Symptoms of scorch are brown dead areas between veins in the leaf.